Sophientis/hello-world/README.md

 have any tips and tricks for me, I'd really appreciate it!

-Likes:
-1. Sparkling Water
-2. MMORPGS, RPGS, RTS, FPS, and MOBA games
-3. LOTR
-4. Playing my instruments (Piano, Alto Sax, Clarinet, Soon-To-Be-Violin)
+Likes:  Sparkling Water, MMORPGS, RPGS, RTS, FPS, and MOBA games, LOTR, Playing my instruments (Piano, Alto Sax, Clarinet, Soon-To-Be-Violin).

-Dislikes:
-1. Liars (Honesty is the best policy)
+Dislikes:  Liars (Honesty is the best policy),  Milk, Forgetting a Semicolon
-2. Milk
-3. Forgetting a Semicolon